It Isn’t About GCC High, It’s About Your Business

 Then, ask questions, and expect answers in simple language.
 Don’t be afraid to say, “That doesn’t make sense to me,” and ask for a breakdown in layperson’s terms.

-If an explanation can’t be understood by someone lacking a background in computer engineering, then the solution is probably too complex to protect effectively, or it’s not providing the best value add to your business.
+If an explanation can’t be understood by someone lacking a background in computer engineering, then it is probably too complex to protect effectively, or it’s not providing the best value add to your business.
 Likewise, you should be able to understand your plan well enough from your C-suite perch to map it on a cocktail napkin.
 If it takes more than that, then you’re not ready to have a cybersecurity conversation.

 Learn more: Cybersecurity Risks are Business Risks